-Are you interested in what causes disease and how we can prevent it?
-And are you curious about how diseases can be treated?
+Are you curious, creative and determined to solve biomedical challenges?
+Are you fascinated about the fundamentals of biomedicine and do you dream to be a scientist, work in a clinic or be an entrepreneur?
 Then the master's in Biomedical Sciences (MBS) might be exactly what you are looking for.
 Through a mix of theoretical courses, practical training sessions and internships, you’ll explore the relationship between human beings and their environment, from molecule, to gene, to cell and organ, to individual and to entire populations.
 You’ll learn how new scientific knowledge is obtained in basic and applied research areas, and how these insights can be used to benefit patients.
 Upon graduation you’ll be able to pursue a career as a researcher studying diseases and treatments in both academia and industry.
 Read more >

 In the support section, you can find out more about practical matters and UM regulations, such as: